linaang/distance-to-park/README.md

 1) dist_to_park_m: estimation of residential building to the nearest park in meters, calculated using the SVY21 projected coordinate system (EPSG:3414)
 2) park_name: nearest park name to residential building

+### Limitation
+The distance is calculated based on the X,Y coordinates of the HDB and their nearest park locations.
+The estimated distance would be more accurate if it were measured from the HDB location to the nearest boundary (circumference) of the nearest park, rather than to the park's centroid (X,Y).

 ## HDB mapped
-Last updated: Dec 2024
+Dataset last updated: Dec 2024
 ![HDB mapped by latitude and longitude](figures/HDBs.jpg)

 ## Nature parks/reserves mapped
-Last updated: 25 Nov 2024
+Dataset last updated: 25 Nov 2024
 ![Nature parks and nature reserves](figures/Parks.jpg)

 ## Visualize distance from HDBs to their nearest parks (n=5)
 ![Illustration of distance](figures/illustration-distance-lines.jpg)
+- The distance is calculated based on the X,Y coordinates of the HDB to the nearest park's centroid (X,Y).

 ## Contact
 For more information, please email me at [Lina Ang](mailto:ephanli@nus.edu.sg?subject=Inquiry%20about%20distance-to-park%20Repository).